HydreIO/dgraph-schema/README.md

 - Alter your Dgraph schema if there are no conflicts

 ## Requirement
-Node v13.12.0 or later
+- Node v13.12.0 or later
-New schema in file named `schema.js` in the same folder as `cli.js`
+- A schema file

 ## Example of a schema
 ```javascript